eaba/microservices-demo/README.md

 # Hipster Shop: Cloud-Native Microservices Demo Application

-This project contains a 10-tier microservices application.
+This is a fork of the official Google Hipster Shop demo that replaces the Redis backend with a YugabyteDB.
 The application is a web-based e-commerce app called **“Hipster Shop”** where users can browse items, add them to the cart, and purchase them.

 **Google uses this application to demonstrate use of technologies like Kubernetes/GKE, Istio, Stackdriver, gRPC and OpenCensus**.
 This application